DevMountain/react-4-afternoon/README.md

 ### Summary

-To begin our project, we will be installing the required dependencies and configuring the router.
+To begin our project, we will be installing additional dependencies required for configuring the router.

 ### Instructions

-* Install React Router.
+* Install React Router (`npm install --save react-router-dom`).
 * Create a new file in `src/` named `router.js`.
 * Configure a router in `src/router.js`:
     * Import React from `react`.